cloudfoundry/garden-runc-release/docs/migrating-from-garden-shed-to-grootfs.md

 Although in most cases operators and app developers will not notice this change, there are a few considerations that should be thought about.

+This document is intended for operators and application developers on Cloud Foundry and is applicable to cf-deployment versions 1.9.0+.

 ## Disk quota calculation

 ***garden-shed incorrectly enforces disk quotas by not considering the size of